How AI-Human Collaboration Skyrocketed 4 Real Campaigns

 Some AI-driven AdTech, like Albert, can take…

-=> A wide variety of copy options
+=> A wide variety of ad copy options

 => … and visual options

-=> … and audience options
+=> … and audience segmentation options

 … and create a long list of combinations, which it can then check across audiences and channels.
-It can do so responsibly, spending most of your budget only on the best performing options.
+It can do so responsibly, spending most of your budget only on the best-performing options.
 It can give you insights, or use them itself to plan the next step of the campaign.

 5) How Unconnected Campaigns Impact Each Other